 As a mom of two children, I know it’s hard to move a sleeping baby.
 And I know that many parents feel their babies sleep well in inclined products.
 But that doesn’t mean the products are safe.
 The products put babies at risk for death, and it’s just not worth the risk.

 For more and continuing coverage on infant safety, please follow Rachel Rabkin Peachman on Twitter, @RachelPeachman.

 How am I supposed to help my baby sleep without a rocker?!

-The only safe sleep position for babies is flat on their backs, alone in a firm, flat crib or bassinet.
 After so much time curled up in the womb though, babies might wake up more often than their usual when placed to sleep flat on their backs.
 To ensure parents are maximizing their own sleep and reduce the temptation to use an unsafe sleeping product, we suggest getting on a staggered sleep schedule as parents.
-This is explained in the video below~

 - Baby Care How-To's

 - Baby Sleep